 - Firefox v35 or later

 - Chrome v29 or later

 - Safari v9 or later

 - Internet Explorer 11 or later

 - Opera v15 or later

-- Edge v42 or later

 Note: Javascript is required when using the UI.
 The following error will appear if you have disabled Javascript (check your browser configuration, plugins or security settings).